Graduate Assistant for Outdoor Recreation

 The below listed application materials must be submitted to Dan Sandberg at [email protected] by January 21, 2022.
 We will continue to accept applications until the GA position has been filled.

 Description of Opportunity

-This Graduate Assistant will join a team of three dedicated professionals at the Montana State University Outdoor Recreation Program and work closely with undergraduate student staff.
+This Graduate Assistant will join a team of four dedicated professionals at the Montana State University Outdoor Recreation Program and work closely with a second Graduate Assistant and undergraduate student staff.